 Browsing this Site may constitute acceptance of the treatment of data belonging to identified or identifiable persons.

-The Data controller is “CENERE S.r.l.s.”, whose legal address is in Italy, 46031 Bagnolo San Vito (Mantova), Via Del Lavoro n.
-25; VAT no. 02496720208, certified email address: firstname.lastname@example.org, registered in the Chamber of Commerce and Industry of Mantova, and in the Business Register with tax code and inscription number 02496720208, classified as a Simplified Limited Liability Company (ordinary section), and Economic and Administrative index registration no. MN-257736, in the person of its sole administrator and pro tempore legal representative, Mr. Andrea Belluzzi.
+The Data controller is the individual enterprise Belluzzi Andrea, with head office in Italy, at Via Nuova 3/A, C.A.P.
+46026, Quistello (MN), VAT no. IT 02545220200, certified email address: email@example.com, registered in the Chamber of Commerce and Industry of Mantova, and in the Business Register with tax code and inscription number BLLNDR74T23H143K.

-The Data controller has appointed Mr. Andrea Belluzzi, the sole administrator and pro tempore legale representative of CENERE S.r.l.s, to be the person responsible for the treatment of personal data.
+The Data controller has appointed Mr. Andrea Belluzzi, to be the person responsible for the treatment of personal data.
 It is possible that other individuals may be appointed to be responsible for treating the data, and also that the responsibility is shared between said individuals, known as the “Persons in charge”, whose appointment will be done through a formal written declaration and date of appointment.

 Place where the data will be treated

-The treatment of the data connected to the fulfilment of the services offered by the Site are primarily carried out through the server which hosts the Site; and said devices are located at the premises of the following Internet Service Provider: Hostek Hosting Technologies s.r.l., with legal address in Italy, in Florence, C.A.P.
-50143, Piazza Pier Vettori n.
-9, tax code and VAT no. 05434210489, registered in the Chamber of Commerce and Industry of Florence, with Economic and Administrative Index no. 546715, Tel. (+39) 199443956, where the data is stored in a secure and protected place, both in terms of potential physical damage and unauthorised access.
+The treatment of the data connected to the fulfilment of the services offered by the Site are primarily carried out through the server which hosts the Site; and said devices are located at the premises of the following Internet Service Provider: Siteground Spain S.L. where the data is stored in a secure and protected place, both in terms of potential physical damage and unauthorised access.

 Types of data treated